— By Dr Mitravinda Savanur

 Similarly, researchers have undertaken various studies in order to understand the intricacies of this relationship.
 An interesting subject matter, no doubt, the findings of these researches are even more astounding.
 They have given humans an additional insight into how to stay happy and its relative importance on one’s health.

-From the findings of such researches, here are two ‘happiness tips’ that can help bolster your immune system:
+From the findings of such researches, here are two quick happiness tips for stronger immunity.:

 1. Have A Positive Outlook On Life